5 Finding Information

 Note: Google and the Google logo are trademarks of Google LLC.

 As with any Google search, it is a good idea to examine the results screen and make some initial judgements about what you find.
-Google Scholar tends to find more scholarly articles than anything, but you may also see websites, webpages, or books, and not all of them will be available in full-text directly from the results screen.
+Google Scholar tends to find more scholarly articles than anything, but you may also see websites, webpages, or books.
+However, not all of them will be available in full-text directly from the results screen.

 WIKIPEDIA

-There are many different kinds of wikis.
+There are many kinds of wikis.
 Some are general, and some focus on very narrow subjects.
-Wikipedia is probably the most well-known wiki.
-It includes a collection of articles on every subject imaginable and is written and edited by volunteers.
-Your instructors may have told you that it’s a horrible place to get information.
-This is not completely true.
-If you’re careful and evaluate content, Wikipedia can be a useful place to look for topics, get useful background and keywords to use in library search tools, and find references and sources, especially Web sources.
-Similar to other encyclopedias, you can use Wikipedia for basic research, facts and figures, and background information.
+Wikipedia is probably the most well-known Wiki.
+It includes a collection of articles on every topic imaginable and is written and edited by volunteers.
+Your instructors may have told you it’s a horrible place to get information.
+This is not completely true; if you carefully evaluate the content, Wikipedia can be a useful place to look for topics, get useful background and keywords for library search tools, and find references and sources, especially Web sources.
+Like other encyclopedias, you can use Wikipedia for basic research, facts and figures, and background information.
 You’ll need to pay closer attention to the quality of the article than in a regular encyclopedia.
-In a regular encyclopedia, editors check the articles; in Wikipedia, you have to do the work of evaluating the article.
+In a regular encyclopedia, editors check the articles; in Wikipedia, you must evaluate the article.
 (While Wikipedia does have editors, it is much more difficult for them to keep up with everything.)
-Keep in mind that, while it can be useful for background information, many instructors will not allow you to use Wikipedia as one of your sources.
+Remember, while it can be helpful for background information, many instructors will not allow you to use Wikipedia as one of your sources.

 Signs of a quality Wikipedia article: